benjaminykim/python_data_science_tutorial/Setup Tutorial.md

 * You may cancel highlights by entering command `:noh` (no highlight)

 #### Alternative Save and Exit
-Use `Shift + Z + Z` to write and quite your file.
+Use `Shift + Z + Z` to write and quit your file.
 If there are no changes, it will not override the write (subtle difference, creates efficiency for large files and updating as you won't need to reupload a file to a remote database just because you wanted to inspect it in Vim).

 This is an extremely thorough beginners look at Vim, but it will open doors for 95% of typical usecase in the editor.
 However, this is not a comprehensive capture of Vim.
 There is so much more one can do...